Office of the Vice President for Student Affairs

 The Physical Therapy Clinic is the professional clinical facility of the Physical Therapy Program and is located on the first floor of the Health Professions Building.
 The clinic stresses a holistic approach, combining academics with clinical practice.
 The clinic is equipped to treat acute and chronic orthopedic and neurological injuries.

 Consultations are available without physician referral; however, treatment is available only with a referral.
-The clinic is open during the academic semesters.
-Students can call 512.245.8241 to make an appointment.
+The clinic is open during the fall and spring academic semesters.
+Students can call 512.245.3795 to make an appointment.

 Planning, Assessment, Leadership and Marketing office (PALM)